isomerpages/mol-services/_government-services/06-manage-finances/06c-overview-cpf.md

     <ol>
      <li>You save on taxes.</li>
      <ul>
-        <li>Based on your assessed Net Trade Income (NTI) assessed and the actual amount of your contribution, you can get <a target="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/CPF--Central-Provident-Fund--Relief-for-Self-Employed/">tax relief</a> if you contribute to your CPF.</li></ul>
+        <li>Based on your assessed Net Trade Income (NTI) and the actual contributio amount, you can get <a target="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/CPF--Central-Provident-Fund--Relief-for-Self-Employed/">tax relief</a> if you contribute to your CPF.</li></ul>
     <li>You also enjoy higher interest rates on your savings in CPF.</li>
         <ul>
           <li>Generally, CPF accounts yield higher interest rates compared to banks.
 The first $60,000 of your CPF savings (with up to $20,000 from your Ordinary Account), earn an additional 1% interest.
 That means you get 3.5% to 5% interest, compared to as low as 0.05% interest in bank accounts.</li></ul>